DiamondLightSource/pytac/README.rst

 The documentation is built inside _build/html.

-Uploading to Pypi
+Uploading to PyPI
 =================

-Ensure that the version is correct in `setup.py` and then make a tag that is the same as the version.
+Ensure that the version is correct in `setup.cfg` and then make a tag that is the same as the version.

 Create a source distribution::